-Press ₩ or ₩ to heat the driver or passenger seat cushion and seatback.
+Press of or to heat the driver or passenger seat cushion and seatback.

-Press the control once for the highest setting.
-With each press of the control, the heated seat will change to the next lower setting, and then the off setting.
-Three lights indicate the highest setting and one light the lowest.
+Press the button once for the highest setting.
+With each press of the button, the heated seat will change to the next lower setting, and then the off setting.
+Three lights indicate the highest setting, and one light indicates the lowest.